How much metformin is an overdose

 • Regular monitoring of blood sugar levels is essential when taking metformin to ensure optimal control of diabetes.

-See also Metformin doctissimo
+See also Metformin exercise pcos

 Overall, understanding how metformin works and its role in diabetes management is crucial for individuals who are prescribed this medication.